 Neighbourhoods in Madrid

 The Madrid neighbourhoods are filled with history and unusual characteristics, which make them unique.
-Each area of Madrid has its own personality - below are a selection.
+Each area of Madrid has its own personality - below is a selection.

 La Latina

 La Latina is the most traditional area of Madrid.
-In its streets and squares, you can feel the pure essence of the city: unmissable!
+In its streets and squares, you can feel the pure essence of the city making this an unmissable spot on any visit to Madrid!
 La Plaza de la Cebada, la Cava Baja or el Rastro are just some of its many attractions.

-La Latina is one of the oldest neighbourhoods in Madrid, and for many centuries was the epicentre of social life in the city.
-Exploring its winding streets, you can find gardens, hidden square, and bars, lots and lots of bars!
+Furthermore, La Latina is one of the oldest neighbourhoods in Madrid and was, for several centuries, the epicentre of social life in the city.
+Strolling through its winding streets, you can find gardens, hidden squares, chapels and, above all, bars.
+In the evening, this district of Madrid becomes one of the best options for partying in Madrid.

 Malasaña